zepez/zepez.dev/src/content/post/nonovel-io/index.md

 Coincidentally, a while back, I came across an interesting GPT wrapper: [WriteSonic](https://writesonic.com).
 WriteSonic scrapes the web and uses embeddings to write informed articles.
 This seems like an ideal use-case.

 [The articles it generates](https://nonovel.io/articles) are far from perfect, but they are the site's top ranking pages aside from the NoNovel homepage, so I'll classify it as a success.

+## Conclusion

+This was a fun project; I learned a lot and got to play with a few different AIaaS APIs.

+I'm still not sure if I would be better served by a batteries-included stack like Supabase, but did find that the choices I made were not a significant limiting factor of the end product.